Christopher-DSA/Sign-Language-Detection-Computer-Vision/process.md

 # Process

+## Summary:

+In order to get from webcam footage to being able to detect signlanguage in real time we will need the following:

+-A machine learning libary
+-A webcam
+-An object detection model.
+-A dataset of images containing sign language hand signs.
+-A way to label those images for the model to be able to differentiate which handsign is which.
+-To tune a pre-trained model for this specific task.

 ## 1. Choosing an Object Detection Model:
 We will use a SSD (Single Shot Multibox Detector) and a MobNet.
 This combo is perfect when keeping speed in mind since sign language can be communicated fairly quickly in realtime.